mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   self.assertEqual(150.0, initial_score)
 ```

 What does that test do?
-You can tell that it retrieves a "score" for a user with the name `joe123`.
-It then verifies that the user's score is 150.

-With no other knowledge of this code, you should have the following two questions:
+It retrieves a "score" for a user with the name `joe123` and verifies that the user's score is 150.
+With no other knowledge of this code, you should have the following questions:

-* Where did the `joe123` account come from?
+1. Where did the `joe123` account come from?
-* Why do I expect the score to be 150?
+1. Why do I expect `joe123`'s score to be 150?

-In Python, the native unit test framework calls the `setUp` method before executing any test function, so perhaps the answers are there:
+This is Python code, so perhaps the answers are in `setUp`, the method that Python's native unit test framework calls before executing each test method:

 ```python
 def setUp():